BelieveInTheLimitless/IRCTC-API/README.md

 # IRCTC API

-A Flask-based API for managing train bookings, user registrations, and admin priviledges like adding or updating trains.
+A Flask-based API that allows users to register, login & book train tickets along with API key-based authentication for admins.

 ## Table of Contents
 - [Features](#features)